WHEN THE FIRST DOMINO FALLS

 We both laughed.

-Because sometimes when life starts tipping dominoes over, the best thing you can do is step back and remember something simple.
+the best thing you can do is step back and remember something simple.

 You don’t actually need as much as you think you do.